potterzot/econs101/syllabus.md

 * Answering in-class questions in an online form that will be displayed during some classes.
 Each correct question will be worth one point.
 * Asking a substantive question during class.
 Each question is worth five points.

-These are subject to the following rules:

-1. You cannot accumulate more than 40 total participation points.
+You cannot accumulate more than 40 total participation points.
-2. Since there are 39 classes that aren't reviews or quizzes, everyone will receive one participation point to start.
-Questions asked during reviews still count toward participation points.

 #### Extra Credit